Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Abstract

 \section{Abstract}

-In this paper, we prove that any closed orientable $3$-manifold $M$ other than $\#^k S^1\times S^2$ and $S^3$ satisfies the following properties: \begin{enumerate} \item For any compact orientable $4$-manifold $N$ bounded by $M$, the inclusion does not induce an isomorphism on their fundamental groups $\pi_1$. \item For any map $f:M\to N$ from $M$ to a closed orientable $4$-manifold $N$, $f$ does not induce an isomorphism on $ \pi_1$. \end{enumerate} Relevant results on higher dimensional manifolds are also obtained.
+In this paper, we prove that if a closed orientable $3$-manifold $M$ admits a map $f:M\to N$ to a closed orientable $4$-manifold $N$ such that $f$ induces an isomorphism on fundamental groups, then $M$ is homeomorphic to $\#^k S^1\times S^2$ or $S^3$.
+Relevant results on higher dimensional manifolds are also obtained.